Kitchens and bathrooms

 Cookers, ovens and hobs

-NCHA is responsible for maintaining the gas and/or electricity supply to your cooker, but we will not connect it to the supply.
-If you require a cooker to be connected, you will need to employ a qualified gas engineer or electrician to do this for you.
+We're responsible for maintaining the gas and/or electricity supply to your cooker, but we will not connect it to the supply.
+If you require a cooker to be connected, you'll need to employ a qualified gas engineer or electrician to do this for you.
 We're only required to provide one type of connection for your cooker - either gas or electricity.
 It may be possible for you to have the supply changed from one to the other, but again, you'd need to employ a qualified gas engineer or electrician to carry out this work.